What is usability testing?

 Will I receive payment for taking part?

-If you choose to take part in our research, we can often provide you with a monetary incentive to compensate you for your time and travel expenses.
+If you choose to take part in our testing, we can often provide you with a monetary incentive to compensate you for your time and travel expenses.
 We will advise you of the amount before you decide if you would like to participate.
-All payments are made into your nominated bank account once the user testing research sessions are complete.
+All payments are made into your nominated bank account once the usability testing sessions are complete.

 Technology helps persons with disabilities to live independent lives.
-User testing/research is an important step in helping businesses, organisations and government departments create digital products that are accessible to all users.
-Your assistance through taking part in user testing/research ensures your voice is heard.
+Usability testing is an important step in helping businesses, organisations and government departments create digital products that are accessible to all users.
+Your assistance through taking part in usability testing ensures your voice is heard.